 4. All students are encouraged to make mechanical rather than "electronic" inventions where a computer chip does all the work.
 Computer chips cannot be the primary working mechanism of the invention.

-5. Each student must: (1) keep an up-to-date Inventor's Notebook that shows the planning and building of their invention, (2) fill out a simple "patent" application that tells what the invention is and what problem it solves (we’ll do this in class), (2) make a model, detailed drawing, or poster of the invention that shows how it is supposed to work (Poster must be at least 20" by 20" or larger and in dark ink or dark marker, not pencil), and (3) present the invention to the rest of the class.
+5. Each student must: (1) keep an up-to-date Inventor's Notebook that shows the planning and building of their invention, (2) fill out a simple "patent" application that tells what the invention is and what problem it solves (we’ll do this in class), (3) make a model, detailed drawing, or poster of the invention that shows how it is supposed to work (Poster must be at least 20" by 20" or larger and in dark ink or dark marker, not pencil.), and (4) present the invention to the rest of the class.

-6. Student inventions must be completed and brought to school by Monday, February 17 (Nichols, Weide, and Palumbo) or Tuesday, February 18 (Davis and Palumbo) when they will be presented and shared in class.
+6. Student inventions must be completed and brought to school by Monday, February 16 (Ruelas, Weide, and Palumbo) or Tuesday, February 17 (Davis, Sukenic, and Park) when they will be presented and shared in class.

 For a PDF of the Invention Checklist see the here: